BDX-town/Mangane/README.md

 ```
 /opt/pleroma/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/BDX-town/Mangane/releases/latest/download/static.zip
 ```
-*Note: The pleroma_ctl path may vary on your system*
+*Note: The pleroma_ctl path may vary on your system, if you are using Akkoma it's probably in /opt/akkoma/bin/*

 #### For Mix/Source install